 The culture of the SCCB Workforce is woven into two groups: direct consumer service staff and indirect administrative support staff.
 The successful outcome of SCCB consumers is the main priority for both groups.
 Successful outcomes are measured with performance measures that have been established in the SCCB Strategic Management Plan.
-Work measurements are made using consumer surveys, performance reviews on the Employee Performance Management

-System (EPMS), audits, monitoring reviews by the Rehabilitation Services Administration, the SCCB Client Information System and the South Carolina Enterprise Information System (SCEIS) using charge objects.
+Work measurements are made using consumer surveys, performance reviews on the Employee Performance Management System (EPMS), audits, monitoring reviews by the Rehabilitation Services Administration (RSA), the SCCB case management system and the South Carolina Enterprise Information System (SCEIS).
 Results from these tools are reviewed by management and improvement implementation begins with a review and/or revision of current procedures.
 Work is divided throughout the workforce such that each division - direct consumer service staff as well as indirect administrative staff - are dependent upon one another to carry out mission critical activities.